 ALL staff members are sweet and kind.
 We pick people who resonate with Gaia Sagrada’s principles and goals to serve our guests as gently and kindly as possible.
 All staff is here to create an atmosphere of support and stability so you can blossom in your endeavors and simply relax during your stay!

 Hiking, sauna, hot tub, campfires, dances, activities too numerous to list here.
-See Facilities to get an idea of what activities and recreation are available at Gaia Sagrada and around the Cuenca area.
+We have hand drums, guitars and rattles, so you never know when a music jam is going to break out at any moment!
+People love to do sunbathing as well in the grass, but be careful.
+The Ecuadorian sun is very strong and we are closer to the sky than at sea level!
+See Facilities to get an idea of what activities and recreation are available at Gaia Sagrada and Things to Do Nearby in the Cuenca area.

 We can only facilitate a short weekend retreat with outside groups at this time.
 Our schedule is very full with the 12 day retreats so we only have a little time in between retreats to facilitate anything else.
-Please contact us directly and explain how many people you would need to reserve space for and for what dates.
+Please contact us directly and explain how many people you would like to bring and for what dates.
 Twenty people is the minimum amount.

-Meet with driver near baggage claim exit area at one end of Cuenca’s small airport
+Meet with the driver near baggage claim exit area at one end of Cuenca’s small airport

 Driver will hold a sign saying Gaia Sagrada

-If you would like more info about transportation options for booking your own flights, or getting from Guayaquil, Quito and Cuenca to Gaia Sagrada, please see Traveling to Gaia Sagrada.
+If you would like more info about transportation options for booking your own flights, or getting from Guayaquil, Quito and Cuenca to Gaia Sagrada, please see Getting to Gaia Sagrada

 NO vaccination shots or medical records are required.
-If you are going to the jungle we suggest you consult your medical doctor about shots you might need.
-There can be malaria and yellow fever.
+If you are going to the jungle or the coast we suggest you consult your medical doctor about shots you might need.
+There can be malaria and dengue fever, also yellow fever.